Proton Mail and Mailfence are two famous email service providers known for their privacy-friendly policies.

 On the other side, Mailfence implements plain email standards.

-This gives Mailfence a lot of advantages over Proton : you can use your favorite POP/IMAP-compatible email client, import/export using standard procedures (see below for more details), has support for *DAV protocols (not tested) for calendar, contacts, remote file access (get access to the attachments via WebDAV !) …
+This gives Mailfence a lot of advantages over Proton : you can use your favorite POP/IMAP-compatible email client, import/export using standard procedures (see below for more details), advertises support for *DAV protocols (not tested) for calendar, contacts, remote file access (get access to the attachments via WebDAV !) …

 Sending with custom domain address